 Women’s Economic Opportunity Initiative

-Following a year of research into the economic status of women in Pierce County, and a published Status Report, GTCF continued its development of the Fund for Women and Girl’s Women’s Economic Initiative through two workshops in 2017.
+Following a year of research into the economic status of women in Pierce County, and a published Status Report, GTCF identified funding focus areas for the Fund for Women and Girl’s Women’s Economic Opportunity Initiative through two workshops in 2017.

 Nonprofits, businesses, service providers, agencies, researchers, and civic leaders came together to learn, share knowledge, explore themes, and to identify action steps the community could take to improve women’s economic outcomes.
 Participants shared a range of factors that impact a woman’s ability to access better economic opportunities, from Child Care to Gender Bias, Self-Esteem to Tradeoffs Between Job and Raising Children.
 Participants also mapped the many organizations serving women’s needs in Pierce County.